CuriosityLabTAU/SSP-and-Learning-in-Nonverbal-Interaction-/README.md

-# FinalProject
+# annotations-editor

-This is the final project in computer - human interaction.
+To run the project select main.py

 need to install:
 opencv-python

-to run select main.py